Repositories¶

 # alternative method, instantiate a repository directly

-repo = Repository(conn, Character)
+repo = Repository(pool, Character)

 # use the repo object